davidreklaw/PythonProjects/Early Python Projects/README.md

 ### Area_of_a_Circle.py

-This files is a simple that calculates the area of a circle given radius.
+This files is a simple script that calculates the area of a circle given radius.

 ### AreaCalculator.py